Ledgex/interview-task-senior/README.md

 ## Submitting your work

-To submit the project, send us a git patch.
-[Instructions TBD]
+To submit the project, send us a git patch from the branch created above.

+### Create the patch file
+`git format-patch master --stdout > my_submission.patch`

+### Send it to us

+Zip the patch file and send it to interview.task.submission@ledgex.com with your name somewhere in the body!